The BusyContacts info panel displays the details of the selected contact.

 Click the Plus (+) button in the toolbar to open the Quick Entry dialog where you can enter some free-form contact data and press return.
 BusyContacts will parse the data, enter it into the appropriate fields, and put you into Edit mode where you can further edit the information.

 Select File > New Contact (or type Command-N) to creat a new blank contact card and go into Edit mode.
 You can then tab through the fields and enter your data.

-If Auto-complete is enabled in Preferences, a list of matching entries will be displayed and the text will auto-complete as you type.
+If Auto-complete is enabled in Settings, a list of matching entries will be displayed and the text will auto-complete as you type.
 For example, typing "app" in the Company field will auto-fill "Apple".

 To cancel an auto-complete suggestion, press the escape key.

-If Auto-cap is enabled in Preferences, the text you type in a field will be automatically capitlized when you press the Tab key.
+If Auto-cap is enabled in Settings, the text you type in a field will be automatically capitlized when you press the Tab key.

 To enter an address from a country that uses a different format than yours, click on the address poup and choose the approprate format.